Hiroshi Iwata

 Hiroshi Iwata (岩田 寛, Iwata Hiroshi) is a Japanese professional golfer who plays on the Japan Golf Tour and the Asian Tour.

+Early life and amateur career

-Iwata was born in Sendai, Miyagi Prefecture, Japan.
+In 1981, Iwata was born in Sendai, Miyagi Prefecture, Japan.
 He started playing golf at the age of 14, by his father's influence, who ran a local golf range and was a professional golfer on the Japan Senior Tour.
 Iwata played college golf at Tohoku Fukushi University.

+Professional career

-Iwata turned professional in 2004 and has played on the Japan Golf Tour since then.
+In 2004, Iwata turned professional and has played on the Japan Golf Tour since then.
 His first win came at the 2014 Fujisankei Classic.
 He also won the 2015 Shigeo Nagashima Invitational Sega Sammy Cup.

 In the second round of the 2015 PGA Championship at Whistling Straits, Iwata shot a 63, which matched the then lowest round in a major championship.
 Iwata played on the 2016 PGA Tour, having qualified through the 2015 Web.com Tour Finals, finishing 24th in the priority ranking.